 6. Edwin Ang: Foodpanda

-Senior Financial Controller Edwin Ang for Foodpanda, a food delivery company, has seen its dashboard—which provides several data points for addressing profit and loss—as one of the company's greatest internal achievements.
+Senior Financial Controller Edwin Ang for Foodpanda, a food delivery company, has seen its dashboard, which provides several data points for addressing profit and loss, as one of the company's greatest internal achievements.

-The dashboard's real-time data provides insight into the effectiveness of user incentives, pricing, new customer reach and other metrics.
+The dashboard's real-time data provided insight into the effectiveness of user incentives, pricing, new customer reach and other metrics.
 The immediacy of the data allows the company to proactively make decisions instead of waiting for the month to close and relying on old data.

 7. Ben Goodband: London Stock Exchange Group